anirbanpal99/AI_Mafia-Machine-Learning/Week3 Assignment/Readme.txt

-Extract the train.zip in this folder itself
+Extract the train.rar in this folder itself
 Then Execute the code